topazas/gensim-simserver-python3/README.rst

 simserver -- document similarity server in Python
 ==================================================

+This is gensim simserver version for Python3 converted with 2to3 tool.

 Index plain text documents and query the index for semantically related documents.